asimwe1/rust_chatapp/site/guide/requests.md

 ## Dynamic Segments

 You can declare path segments as dynamic by using angle brackets around variable names in a route's path.
-For example, if we wanted to say _Hello!_ to anything, not just the world, we can declare a route like so:
+For example, if we want to say _Hello!_ to anything, not just the world, we can declare a route like so:

 ```rust